594422814/TransformerTrack/README.md

 ```

 ## Acknowledgment
 Our transformer-assisted tracker is based on [PyTracking](https://github.com/visionml/pytracking).
-We sincerely thank the authors Martin Danelljan and Goutam Bhat for providing this framework.
+We sincerely thank the authors Martin Danelljan and Goutam Bhat for providing this great framework.

 ## Contact
 If you have any questions, please feel free to contact wn6149@mail.ustc.edu.cn